benaug/Matern-Type3/README.md

 Rao, Vinayak, Ryan P. Adams, and David D. Dunson.
 "Bayesian inference for Matérn repulsive processes."
 Journal of the Royal Statistical Society Series B: Statistical Methodology 79.3 (2017): 877-897.

-Generally, a Matérn Type III process is simulated by simulating a primary point pattern, e.g., a homogenous or inhomogenous point process, simulating a uniform(0,1) age for each point, sorting the points by age, and applying a thinning process to obtain the secondary points which are observed.
+Generally, a Matérn Type III process is simulated by simulating a primary point pattern, e.g., a homogenous or inhomogenous Poisson process, simulating a uniform(0,1) age for each point, sorting the points by age, and applying a thinning process to obtain the secondary points which are observed.

 I use the result from Rao et al. showing the thinned points can be deleted and resimulated on each iteration instead of using a birth-death process.